-Labor Department advises Idahoans to watch for identity theft
+Labor Department Advises Idahoans to Watch for Identity Theft

-IDAHO FALLS, Idaho (KIFI) – The Idaho Department of Labor is reminding people to be alert for identity theft related to unemployment insurance claims.
+Idaho – The Idaho Department of Labor is reminding people to be alert for identity theft related to unemployment insurance claims.

 If you are notified by the Labor Department that a claim has been filed under your name when you did not file the claim, disregard the letter or email and do not click on the link in the email.